 Brand Asset Valuator (BAV)

-This article provides a practical explanation of Brand Asset Valuator (BAV).
-After reading, you will understand the basics of this powerful branding tool.
+Brand Asset Valuator: this article provides a practical explanation of Brand Asset Valuator (BAV).
+After reading, you will understand the basics of this powerful brand management and marketing tool.

 A quality brand name is important for organisations; with a strong brand name, their products and/or services are recognised by (potential) customers, suppliers, and other parties.
 All these groups will directly link the brand name with a certain level of quality, assurance, and service.